anaya33/anaya33/README.md

 <div>
   <p>
-    I like when things are visual (I usually use Unity for visualization)
+    I like when things are visual (I usually use Unity, colab & Jupyter for visualization)
   </p>
 </div>